Beliavsky/Fortran-code-on-GitHub/README.md

 [freeCappuccino](https://github.com/nikola-m/freeCappuccino): three-dimensional fully unstructured finite volume code for Computational Fluid Dynamics which comes in serial and parallel version, by nikola-m.
 FreeCappuccino is also a Fortran library for manipulation of discrete tensor fields, defined over polyhedral meshes.

-Moreover, freeCappuccino is a fortran library for manipulation of discrete tensor fields, defined over polyhedral meshes.

 [Geophysical High-Order Suite for Turbulence (GHOST)](https://github.com/pmininni/GHOST): accurate and highly scalable pseudospectral code that solves a variety of PDEs often encountered in studies of turbulent flows.
 It is mainly developed by Pablo Mininni and Duane Rosenberg, with contributions from many users.

 [lbm2d_opencl](https://github.com/LKedward/lbm2d_opencl): D2Q9 BGK Lattice Boltzmann code written in OpenCL and Modern Fortran, by LKedward